 Lychee, Mangosteen, and Durian – you name the exotic fruit and there’s a delicious Thai delicacy to accommodate, and the best part is, most of these fruits aren’t as intimidating as they look.
 Check out some of our favorites like Banana-Lychee Dessert in Coconut Milk, the well known Fresh Mango with Sticky Rice, and, if you’re looking for a challenge, this Dragonfruit Agar Agar Cake.

 Get the Right Rice

 Whether you decide to go for a sweeter or spicier dessert, chances are you’ll come across Thai sticky rice – and we can’t let you go without giving you the low down.
-Choosing the right grain is key to the desired texture and taste of a good sticky rice.
-Good new is, we’ve got you covered!
+Choosing the right grain is key to the desired texture and taste of good sticky rice.
+Good news is, we’ve got you covered!